The Next Galaxy Mystery Box Sign Up Now Open!

 Galaxy S25 and S25+: Design and Hardware

-Unlike the Galaxy S25 Ultra, the Galaxy S25 and S25+ may not see a major design overhaul.
+Unlike the Galaxy S25 Ultra, the Galaxy S25 and S25+ don’t see a major design overhaul.
 The latter two models have always featured a rounded design, while Samsung is making the Ultra rounder next year.
 It previously featured a boxy design with sharp corners.
-That said, the other two models should bring some design refinements for an improved overall look.
+That said, the other two models bring some design refinements for an improved overall look.
 Leaked renders showed slimmer bezels and a slightly compact build for the base model.
+It is allegedly 7.2mm thick, down from the S24’s thickness of 7.6mm.

 These renders may not accurately portray the camera ring design, though.
-Noted tipster Ice Universe suggested that these camera rings are inspired by the Galaxy Z Fold 6.
-Samsung may or may not redesign the Galaxy S25 cameras like this.
-The tipster also shared a corrected version of the renders that reflect the true bezel and frame width.
-You can see it below (the right one is the corrected version).
+Noted tipster Ice Universe suggested that these camera rings are copied from the Galaxy Z Fold 6.
+While Samsung plans to redesign the Galaxy S25 cameras like this, it won’t copy the foldable.
+The tipster says the images below reflect the true bezel and frame width (the right one is the corrected version in the first image) and camera rings.

 Samsung introduced a titanium frame on the Galaxy S24 Ultra and is expected to keep it on the S25 Ultra.
 The smaller two models, meanwhile, featured an aluminum frame this year.
 It’s unclear if the company will switch to a titanium frame for the Galaxy S25 and S25+ or stick to aluminum.
 Regardless of whether titanium comes to all three Galaxy S25 models or only the Ultra, we hope Samsung improves the quality of the material.
 The Galaxy S24 Ultra’s titanium frame isn’t the best quality.